aertslab/CREsted/README.md

 module spider cudnn

 # Load the correct versions for tensorflow
+# !Run this each time you start a new terminal!
 module load cuDNN/8.7.0.84-CUDA-11.8.0  # CUDA 11.8
 ```
+If you don't load cuDNN/CUDA in your terminal before running the training scripts when you have multiple versions available, you will encounter the error: `tensorflow/tsl/platform/default/subprocess.cc:304] Start cannot spawn child process: No such file or directory` or `Could not load library libcudnn_cnn_infer.so.8.
+Error: libnvrtc.so: cannot open shared object file: No such file or director`

 ### Useful commands